kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-label-for-batch-jobs/README.md

 covered with unit & integration tests.

 We propose a single e2e test for the following scenario:
-- the Job controller does not reconcile a job with any other value of the `managed-by` label
+- the Job controller does not reconcile a job with any other value of the `managed-by` label.
+In particular, it does not reset the status for an unsuspended Job.

 ### Graduation Criteria